Public relations as relationship management

 James Grunig (with Todd Hunt in 1984 and with Fred Repper in 1992) argued that publics were more dynamic than stakeholders, as they come together when facing a particular issue and deciding to become active on this issue (originally presented as ‘the situational theory of publics’).

-Yet from the 1990s onwards, the use of stakeholders has replaced that of publics.
+Yet from the 1990s onwards, the use of stakeholders has tended to replace that of publics, certainly among practitioners.
 It’s a flexible term that allows many different approaches to identifying, segmenting and managing stakeholder groups.

 We have provided a downloadable Guide to stakeholder identification and mapping, so won’t cover the same ground here.